satvik6392/Flutter_task_ajira/README.md

-# satvik_portfolio
+# Satvik Flutter Task

 ### Installation Process
- * clone the repo
+ * Clone the repo
- * install the flutter sdk on your system and setup for flutter
+ * Install the flutter sdk on your system and setup for flutter
- * run `flutter pub get` to get all the dependencies
+ * Run `flutter pub get` to get all the dependencies
- * start emulator or physical device
+ * Start emulator or physical device
- * run `flutter run` to run app in debug mode
+ * Run `flutter run` to run app in debug mode
- * run `flutter build apk` and `flutter install` to install the release apk.
+ * Run `flutter build apk` and `flutter install` to install the release apk.